 6. What if a student has a back-paper in Continuous Assessment (CA)?

 Students must independently clear both the CA and Semester-End Exam in order to clear a module.
-A fail in CA results in a back-paper which must be cleared by repeating the CA components like assignments, presentations, projects, class tests, etc. The module repeat must take place the very next opportunity when the module is offered again.
-The CA repeat can be completed by taking the twice-weekly partially-tutored classes (Fee: Nu.
-6,500).
-In some cases, especially for skills-based classes such as Academic Skills or IT skill, the module may have to be completely repeated by fully sitting through every class period of a module - a separate module may scheduled especially for repeaters or they may have to sit in evening classes with the night-time continuing education students – either case will incur a full extra module tuition charge of Nu.
-10,000.
+A failure in CA results in a back-paper that must be cleared by repeating the CA components like assignments, presentations, projects, class tests, etc. The module repeat must take place the very next opportunity when the module is offered again.
+The CA repeat can be completed by taking partially-tutored classes twice every week (Fee: Nu.
+8,500).
+In some cases, especially for skills-based classes such as Academic Skills or IT skill, the module may have to be completely repeated by fully sitting through every class period of a module - a separate module may be scheduled especially for repeaters or they may have to sit in evening classes with the night-time continuing education students – either case will incur a full extra module tuition charge of Nu.
+8,500.

 7. What is the maximum number of back-papers a student can have?